AssistantEngine/filament-assistant/README.md

 We’ve created more repositories to make AI integration even simpler and more powerful!
 Check them out:

-- **[Open Functions Core](https://github.com/AssistantEngine/open-functions-core)**: Open Functions provide a standardized way to implement and invoke functions for tool calling with large language models (LLMs).
+- **[Open Functions Core](https://github.com/AssistantEngine/open-functions-core)**: Powerful primitives that simplify LLM calling.
+- **[Open Functions Actions](https://github.com/AssistantEngine/open-functions-actions)**: Serializes OpenFunctions into ChatGPT actions.

+Ready-to-use **OpenFunctions** implementations:
-- **[Notion Open Function](https://github.com/AssistantEngine/open-functions-notion)**: Connects to your Notion workspace and enables functionalities such as listing databases, retrieving pages, and managing content blocks.
+- **[Notion](https://github.com/AssistantEngine/open-functions-notion)**: Connects to your Notion workspace and enables functionalities such as listing databases, retrieving pages, and managing content blocks.
-- **[GitHub Open Function](https://github.com/AssistantEngine/open-functions-github)**: Integrates with GitHub to allow repository operations like listing branches, reading files, and committing changes.
+- **[GitHub](https://github.com/AssistantEngine/open-functions-github)**: Integrates with GitHub to allow repository operations like listing branches, reading files, and committing changes.
-- **[Bitbucket Open Function](https://github.com/AssistantEngine/open-functions-bitbucket)**: Provides an interface similar to GitHub’s, enabling you to interact with Bitbucket repositories to list files, read file contents, and commit modifications.
+- **[Bitbucket](https://github.com/AssistantEngine/open-functions-bitbucket)**: Provides an interface similar to GitHub’s, enabling you to interact with Bitbucket repositories to list files, read file contents, and commit modifications.
-- **[Trello Open Function](https://github.com/AssistantEngine/open-functions-trello)**: Enables interactions with Trello boards, lists, and cards, facilitating project management directly within your assistant.
+- **[Trello](https://github.com/AssistantEngine/open-functions-trello)**: Enables interactions with Trello boards, lists, and cards, facilitating project management directly within your assistant.
-- **[Slack Open Function](https://github.com/AssistantEngine/open-functions-slack)**: Seamlessly connects your assistant to Slack and perform actions like listing channels, posting messages, replying to threads, adding reactions, and retrieving channel history and user profiles.
+- **[Slack](https://github.com/AssistantEngine/open-functions-slack)**: Seamlessly connects your assistant to Slack and perform actions like listing channels, posting messages, replying to threads, adding reactions, and retrieving channel history and user profiles.
-- **[Jira Service Desk Open Function](https://github.com/AssistantEngine/open-functions-jira-service-desk)**: Integrates with Jira Service Desk to interact with service requests—enabling you to create, update, and manage requests (cards), list queues, add comments, transition statuses, and manage priorities.
+- **[Jira Service Desk](https://github.com/AssistantEngine/open-functions-jira-service-desk)**: Integrates with Jira Service Desk to interact with service requests—enabling you to create, update, and manage requests (cards), list queues, add comments, transition statuses, and manage priorities.

 > We are a young startup aiming to make it easy for developers to add AI to their applications.
 We welcome feedback, questions, comments, and contributions.
 Feel free to contact us at [contact@assistant-engine.com](mailto:contact@assistant-engine.com).